 Boris Becker wins Wimbledon (1985).

 Joan of Arc burnt at the stake (1431).

-Gavrillo Princip assassinates Archduke Franz Ferdinand effectively triggering the outbreak of the First World War (1914).
+Gavrillo Princip is this age when he assassinates Archduke Franz Ferdinand effectively triggering the outbreak of the First World War (1914).

 Peter Cook writes the “One Leg Too Few” sketch (c.
 1956).

 Nigel Short World Chess Grandmaster (1984).